April 30, 2024

 He went clothed in nothing but

-the worn out scrap of a falīja.
+the worn-out scrap of a falīja.

-And for every other component of the Bedouin tent, more loci could be cited.
+And for other components of the Bedouin tent, more loci could be cited.
 But if you find a mention of tent-weaving as technique or process in early Arabic poetry, then what you've found is precious and rare.
 Other textile crafts are mentioned with regularity—matweaving, for one—but with regard to domestic Bedouin weaving there seems almost to be a conspiracy of silence.
 This leads me to issue not a challenge but a plea.
 If you know of a reference to tent-weaving in the first three centuries of Arabic poetry, please let me know, either at my faculty email or writing dot gathering dot field at gmail dot com, and you'll be thanked by name in Hands at Work.

-"The cavalry have felled a knight!” they cried to each other.
+"The cavalry have felled a knight!” they cried to each other,

 the way a stretched weaving is struck by ṣayāṣī.